The Authority Marketing Playbook

 A case study of a highly specific achievement (good marketing campaign, new product development, blog promotion) combined with a how-to guide based on those practices.

-A complete documentation of the process used by an expert to complete something; for example, this document, which details our processes for research and content strategy.
+A complete documentation of the process used by an expert to complete something.

 Getting Started Guide

 A simple guide explaining how to get started with a skill in any field.
-We focus on bringing unusual skills to the table, like using video production for better sales emails or, for example, what content marketers can learn from painting associations about attracting the right leads.
+Try to bring unusual skills to the table, like using video production for better sales emails.

 Philosophical Opinion Piece